ElektraInitiative/PermaplanT/doc/usecases/gamification/experimental_results.md

 - **Error scenario:**
   A technical error occurs, preventing the user from submitting the feedback form.
 In this case the system should display an error message and allow the user to try again.
 - **Postcondition:**
-  The accumulated data from this and previous measuring cycles can be viewed as a report in a seperate details screen of the map.
+  The accumulated data from this and previous measuring cycles can be viewed as a report in a separate details screen of the map.
 - **Non-functional Constraints:**